joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/20/dining/recipe-matchmaker-grab-bag-edition.html

 **FBI Arrests Woman in Plot to Bomb New York State Capitol Building**\
-`Federal prosecutors say the woman met with an F.B.I. informant several times to plan an attack on the building, which houses the governor’s office and that of lawmakers.`\
+`Federal prosecutors say the woman met with an F.B.I. informant several times to plan an attack on the building, which houses the governor’s office.`\
 https://www.nytimes.com/2026/08/20/nyregion/albany-isis-plot-bomb-capitol.html

 **In a Big Year for Progressives, Here’s Why These Moderates Won Their Primaries**\
 `At times this year, the Democratic Party’s centrist wing has felt under siege from the left.
 But it has won several tough primaries recently.`\
 https://www.nytimes.com/2026/08/20/us/politics/democrats-primary-election-moderates-progressives.html

-**Canada and U.S. Resume Talks Over Trump Tariffs as a New Deadline Looms**\
+**Trump Tariff Talks Leave Key Canadian Official Hopeful**\
-`While President Trump has declared that the two countries effectively have a deal, they remain apart on several key issues.`\
+`While President Trump has declared that the two countries effectively have a deal, a Canadian trade official said progress continued ahead of the Saturday deadline.`\
 https://www.nytimes.com/2026/08/20/world/canada/trump-carney-tariffs-trade-deal.html

 **Why Busta Rhymes, Rap’s Ultimate Showman, Is Still Hustling**\